genesiscommunitysuccess/docs/docs/01_getting-started/03_quick-start/07_run-the-application.md

 ![](/img/login-screen-quickstart.png)

 :::tip
-If the blue button to login is not clickable, go through the previous section again; this is the most likely location of a problem.
+If the blue button to login is not clickable, go through the previous section again.
+The problem is most likely located there.

 ::::